Squirkey89/Sport-Quiz/README.md

   * As a user, I want clear instructions on how to play the game.

-  * As a user, I want to see a game that will be playable on all devices and performace and experience will not change.

   * As a user, I want there to be a score counter, that will keep track of the scores.

   * As a user, I want there to be a leaderboard, that will display high scores.